Enabling multiple domains for a test allows you to track visits and goal conversions across different domains. This can

 As the test involves more than one domain, you must select the multiple domains option on the final step in the creation process.
 Enabling multiple domain options allows VWO to use third-party cookies to track visitors and goal conversions.

 Things to Consider when you Enable Your Test to Run Across Multiple Domains:

 - You need not enable cross-domain tracking for subdomains in your account.

-- Do not enable cross-domain tracking if you have defined ‘click on a link’ goal and the link points to a different domain, or if you have ‘track form submits’ goal and the action URL is of different domain.
+- Do not enable cross-domain tracking if you have defined a ‘click on a link’ goal and the link points to a different domain, or if you have a ‘track form submits’ goal and the action URL is of a different domain.

 - Cross-domain tracking must be enabled when the control and variation URLs in a Split URL campaign are of different domains.